zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-designer.md

 CreatedUserLink: https://carloscds.net/
 ---

-# Working with Entity Framework Designer
+# How to Create a Visual Model with Entity Designer in Entity Framework

 Today, in a development project, it is very common for the programmer to have to know several database commands (`Insert`, `Delete`, `Update`, `Select`) to be able to develop, in addition to knowing about the programming language.
 EntityFramework comes to help with this task, creating a correspondence between the database tables, what we call ORM, or Object-Relational mapping.